 Now that you know how many trees you are going to repot, you should ensure that you have sufficient soil components.
-As a guide, one litre of soil mix will fill a pot size of XXXXXXX.

 If you need to order or pickup soil components then do this in good time to be ready for repotting.